ScilifelabDataCentre/serve-event-listener/README.md

-# Serve Event Listner
+# Serve Event Listener

 This repo contains the code for the event listerner service.
 This service listens to changes in kubernetes, and updates the correponding `AppInstance` and `AppStatus` objects in Serve.

 ## How to run on host machine
 The service need a cluster config of some kind.
 This should be set as a `KUBECONFIG` env variable.